Sleep Apnea Treatment With Oral Appliance Therapy

-Treatment Options For Sleep Apnea
+OSA Treatment Options

 OSA or Sleep Apnea is different for everyone who suffers from this condition.
-Schmitt Dental Care will assess your particular case and determine the best case for sleep apnea treatment.
+Schmitt Dental Care will assess your particular case and determine the best case for treatment.
 Based on our findings we will recommend some of the possible treatment solutions.

-- Lifestyle Changes – Mild cases can typically be treated through simple lifestyle changes such as loosing weight, changing the position in which you sleep, quitting smoking, or administering a sleep appliance to alter your jaw angle while asleep.
+- Lifestyle Changes – Mild cases can typically be treated through simple lifestyle changes such as losing weight, changing the position in which you sleep, quitting smoking, or administering a sleep appliance to alter your jaw angle while asleep.

-- Sleep Apnea Appliance – Resembling a protective mouth guard, a dental appliance is custom fitted to alter the angle of your jaw bone and re-position your tongue while you sleep.
-This, in turn opens your airway to create a better nights sleep without interruption.
+- Sleep Apnea Appliance – Resembling a protective mouthguard, a dental appliance is custom-fitted to alter the angle of your jaw bone and re-position your tongue while you sleep.
+This, in turn, opens your airway to create a better night’s sleep without interruption.

 - CPAP – Continuous positive airway pressure systems sometimes might be required in more severe cases.
 Forced air is pushed through a tube, entering a mask while you wear sleeping.
 The air pressure opens the airway and keeps it from shrinking with every breath.

 - Surgery – In more extreme cases surgery might be required.
 Removing tissue in the throat to elevate tight airways or perhaps a tonsillectomy might be the solution.